We can offer a wide range of support to people who need minor work at home to enable them to be safely discharged from hospital.

 What will it cost?

-Smaller jobs such as moving furniture or removing trip hazards would be done free of charge under the Integrated Home Improvement Service, you would only pay for the cost of any materials required to do the job.
+Smaller jobs such as moving furniture or removing trip hazards would be done through the Handyperson Service.
 For larger works, we would provide a written quotation.

 We received a telephone call from a colleague at Age Concern Central Lancashire, she was visiting a lady who had been discharged from hospital the previous day and was having carers coming in throughout the day to support her.
 A key safe hadn’t been organised prior to her discharge and the client, as a result, was leaving her door open during the day meaning anyone could gain access to her property until the last carer visited at around 9pm.
 We were able to action the key safe being supplied and fitted in under 24 hours from receiving the initial phone call ensuring better security and safety for the client in her own home.
 We also arranged for the Technical Officer to visit the client to look at and assist with improvements to her bathroom facilities.